Creative-tech trends to watch in 2017

 #2 Multi-sensory experiences and touch-enabled worlds

-Creative tech is connecting the physical and digital worlds in new ways.
+Creative technology is connecting the physical and digital worlds in new ways.
 Mediums such as virtual reality offer us a glimpse of the rich and engaging multi-sensory experiences we now have the potential to create.
 Using this technology, more of these types of experiences are now being developed across the arts, media and games industries.